Glossary of Terms

 CFM Cubic Feet per Minute.
 See "Fill Time (CFM/ACFM)."

-Charging Rate The rate at which a compressor fills a tank/cylinder.
-Usually expressed in CFM/ACFM, SCFM and L/min.
+Charging Rate The rate at which a compressor fills a tank or cylinder.
+Usually expressed in CFM/ACFM, SCFM, and L/min.

 cm Centimeter/Centimeters